UppsalaNLP/uuparser/README.md

 ## Transition based dependency parser for Universal Dependencies using BiLSTM feature extractors.
 This parser is based on [Eli Kiperwasser's transition-based parser](http://github.com/elikip/bist-parser).

-We adapted the parser to Universal Dependencies as well as extended it as described in this paper:
+We adapted the parser to Universal Dependencies as well as extended it as described in these papers:

+* (Version 1.0) Adaptation to UD + removed POS tags from the input + added character vectors + use pseudo-projective:
-Miryam de Lhoneux, Yan Shao, Ali Basirat, Eliyahu Kiperwasser, Sara Stymne, Yoav Goldberg, and Joakim Nivre.
+>Miryam de Lhoneux, Yan Shao, Ali Basirat, Eliyahu Kiperwasser, Sara Stymne, Yoav Goldberg, and Joakim Nivre.
 2017.
 From raw text to Universal Dependencies - look, no tags!
 In Proceedings of the CoNLL 2017 Shared Task: Multilingual Parsing from Raw Text to Universal Dependencies.
-Associa-tion for Computational Linguistics.
+Association for Computational Linguistics.

+* (Version 2.0) Removed the need for pseudo-projective parsing by using swap and creating a partially dynamic oracle as described in:
+>Miryam de Lhoneux, Sara Stymne and Joakim Nivre.
+2017.
+Arc-Hybrid Non-Projective Dependency Parsing with a Static-Dynamic Oracle.
+In Proceedings of the The 15th International Conference on Parsing Technologies (IWPT).

 The techniques behind the original parser are described in the paper [Simple and Accurate Dependency Parsing Using Bidirectional LSTM Feature Representations](https://www.transacl.org/ojs/index.php/tacl/article/viewFile/885/198).